 Marchegg can be easily reached from Vienna by car.
 Thanks to its closeness to the Slovakian border, it’s easily reachable from Bratislava too.

-- Vienna – Marchegg, 53 kilometres, around 1-hour drive
+- Vienna – Marchegg, 53 kilometers, around 1-hour drive

 - Bratislava – Marchegg, 33 kilometres, around 40 minutes drive

 Getting around Marchegg

 Once you arrive in Marchegg, you can eighter walk or bike.
 Since Hof Castle is only 7 km away, you might want to bike to it as well.
-Bring your own or rent one from the city centre or train station.
+Bring your own or rent one from the city center or train station.

 If you arrive at Marchegg by train, you can rent a bike from the NextBike stand, near the railway station.
 If you come by car, park your car near the Marchegg Castle and rent a bike from the NextBike stand, on the main street, opposite the police station.

 Renting a bike from NextBike: You need to download the NextBike app and make an account.
 Once you did it, follow the steps, and you are good to go.
 Price: 1€/hour.

 If you choose not to drive or bike to Hof Castle, another option is available at the Marchegg railway station: a shuttle bus.
 The Blaguss shuttle buses depart at 10.15, 12.15, and 15.15 and return at 11.45, 14.45, and 16.45 only on Saturdays, Sundays, and Holidays.
 Price: 5€/person.

-One day trip to the stork town MARCHEGG should be on everyone’s list travelling to this part of the country.
-Plan well and you’ll discover everything this little town has to offer.
+One day trip to the stork town MARCHEGG should be on everyone’s list traveling to this part of the country.
+Plan well, and you’ll discover everything this little town has to offer.